cocos/cocos-docs/en/editor/components/tiledtile.md

 ### Create by Code

 There are two ways to set up a map block in code.
-When you set a TiledTile in a Layer node, the TiledTile at the original location of that Layer node will be replaced.
+When setting the TiledTile in a Layer node, the TiledTile at the original location of that Layer node will be replaced.

 #### Create by adding a TiledTile Ccmponent to a node